dtrudg/clair-singularity/README.md

 __IMPORTANT NOTES__

-CI tests usage with SingularityCE 3.9.7
+Funtionality was last tested using SingularityCE 3.9.7.

 This tool should be considered proof of concept, not heavily tested.
 Use at your own risk.